petrikaj/lappaa/README.md

 **Loudness Normalization (LUFS)** *(Lappaa Pro)* Measures your audio's loudness and normalizes it to your chosen target — adjustable from **-23 LUFS** (broadcast standard) to **-14 LUFS** (streaming-optimized).
 A safety limiter prevents distortion.
 This ensures your video plays correctly in social algorithms (Note: this is optimized for social media consumption, not lossless studio mastering).

-### 🎵 Import Audio *(Lappaa Pro)*
+### 🎵 Import Media *(Lappaa Pro)*

-Bypass the microphone and bring in audio from anywhere:
+Bypass the microphone and bring in media from anywhere:

 - **Files** — import from the iOS Files app or iCloud Drive
-- **Photos** — extract audio from any video in your Photo Library
+- **Photos** — import videos from your Photo Library
-- **Clipboard** — paste copied audio files or URLs
+- **Clipboard** — paste copied media files or URLs

 Great for musicians and DJs who want to take an existing recording, beat, or session clip and turn it into a social video without touching a desktop.

 ### 📤 Share

-Export and the iOS Share Sheet takes over — send directly to Instagram, TikTok, WhatsApp, Signal, Telegram, iMessage, or save to Files and Photos.
+Export and the iOS Share Sheet takes over — send directly to Instagram, TikTok, Youtube, WhatsApp, Signal, Telegram, iMessage, or save to Files and Photos.
 Optional auto-save to your Photo Library on every export.

 ---